-Some of the best home remedies to treat gastritis include teas, such as maytenus ilicifolia tea or Brazilian peppertree tea, and juices, such as potato juice and cabbage juice, as these help to reduce symptoms.
+Some of the best home remedies to treat and reduce symptoms of gastritis include teas (such as maytenus ilicifolia tea or Brazilian peppertree tea) and juices, such as (potato juice and cabbage juice).

-In addition, there are certain habits you can adopt that will help you manage gastritis, such as drinking water several times a day, eating small quantities frequently, and avoiding alcoholic drinks, coffee, spicy seasonings, and acidic foods (for instance, lemon, orange, and pineapple).
-In addition, you should also avoid eating deep-fried food and sweet foods containing dairy or those that are processed.
+There are also certain lifestyle habits you can consider to help you manage gastritis, such as drinking water several times a day, eating small meals more frequently, and avoiding alcoholic drinks, coffee, spicy seasonings, and acidic foods (for instance, lemon, orange, and pineapple).
+In addition, you should also avoid eating deep-fried food and sweet foods containing dairy as well as anything that is processed.
 Learn which foods to avoid and which you can eat.

-If the pain or burning sensation in your stomach remains for over three days, if it increases overtime, or if you start vomiting with blood, you must seek medical help as quickly as possible to start suitable treatment.
+If the pain or burning sensation in your stomach remains for more than three days, if the pain gradually increases overtime, or if you start vomiting with blood, you must seek medical help as quickly as possible to start appropriate treatment.

 Here are some proven home remedies to help relieve gastritis symptoms: